syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Floating-label-Layout.md

 ### Counter label

 Counter label can be used to notify the character count limitation in given validation.
-It can be enabled by setting the `ShowCharCount` property to `true’.
+It can be enabled by setting the `ShowCharCount` property to `true`.
 Character limit can be set using the `StringLength` attribute.

 {% tabs %}